-- In Deadwood, Al Swearengen does this to the crowd at the Gem Saloon while they're agitated over the news that a family leaving the camp were found dead.
+- In Deadwood, Al Swearengen does this to the crowd at the Gem Saloon while they're agitated over the news that a family leaving the camp was found dead.

 - The F.B.I.: In "The Forest of the Night", the sheriff of Stanton temporarily subdues a group of rioters attempting to lynch two members of a religious community by firing a few shots over their heads.
 This cows them long enough for their victims to escape into the sheriff station.